 Fourth, you end the email quickly.

-If they come back and say “no” (don’t worry, I’ve been rejected plenty of times), then cross them off your list and move on.
+If the blogger comes back and says no (don’t worry, I’ve been rejected plenty of times), then cross this blogger off your list and move on.

-And of course you can email the blogger for other reasons other than asking to guest post.
-One time I emailed a very popular blogger and asked why it seemed like his Twitter numbers dropped drastically.
+Of course, you can email the blogger for reasons other than asking to guest-post.
+One time I emailed a very popular blogger to ask why it seemed like his Twitter numbers dropped drastically.
 He emailed back to explain, and we had a short exchange before I casually brought up the topic of writing a guest post for him.
-Another time during an email exchange a blogger clicked on the link to my blog in my email signature and invited me to write.
+Another time, during an email exchange, a blogger clicked on the link to my blog in my email signature and invited me to write.

-How to write a guest post for A-list blogger
+How to write a guest post for an A-list blogger

 Once you get the chance to write a post for an A-list blogger, you have to make sure you write the best post you’ve ever written.
 This is your chance to shine in front of 50,000 or more people…and I want to show you how to make the most of it.